EV Charge Calculator

 BYD Atto 3 vs Chery Omoda E5: EV Comparison in Indonesia

-One important thing they share: both use an LFP (lithium iron phosphate) battery.
-This chemistry is robust, tolerates being charged to 100% routinely, and tends to age gracefully — good news for long-term ownership costs in Indonesia.
-So on battery care the advice for the two is similar: occasional full charges are fine, and your charging habits need not differ between them.
+One thing that matters to families: both use an LFP (lithium iron phosphate) battery.
+This chemistry is robust, tolerates routine full charges to 100% without undue worry, and tends to age gracefully, meaning less fuss and friendlier long-term ownership costs in Indonesia.
+The practical upshot: the battery-care rules are identical for both, so you needn't change your charging habits switching between them.

 Charging speed

-There is no outright winner — both are mature BEVs.
-Based on the direction of their specs: pick the BYD Atto 3 if you take frequent long trips and value shorter mid-journey DC fast charging.
-Pick the Chery Omoda E5 if your priority is a balanced family-SUV package and you mostly charge at home, where the DC speed difference is barely felt.
-Because both use LFP batteries, long-term battery-care cost is not a differentiator.
+Both are mature family electric SUVs, so there is no wrong choice.
+Based on the direction of their specs: pick the Chery Omoda E5 if you occasionally travel far and want shorter DC fast-charging sessions, plus a slightly quicker home AC charge.
+Pick the BYD Atto 3 if you value BYD's proven SUV package with a wide service network and mostly charge at home, where the DC speed difference is barely relevant.
+Because both use LFP batteries, long-term battery-care cost is equal and not a differentiator.

 Frequently asked questions